Kerala’s announcement on new Mullaiperiyar dam is arbitrary, amounts to contempt of court: TN | Law-Order

 - India

+Earlier, lashing out at Kerala for the announcement in the state Assembly, Tamil Nadu Water Resources Minister Duraimurugan said his state would oppose the move to construct a new dam in all aspects.

+''Kerala government's announcement to build a new dam in the place of the existing one is arbitrary and unacceptable,'' he said.

-The Tamil Nadu government will oppose this in all aspects and the state’s rights (over Mullaiperiyar) will not be given up for any reason, Duraimurugan said.
+The Tamil Nadu government will oppose this in all aspects and the state's rights (over Mullaperiyar) will not be given up for any reason, Duraimurugan said.

-In a statement here, the minister said the announcement in the Kerala Assembly by the Governor today on a proposal to build a new dam, is contrary to the judgment delivered by the Supreme Court on May 7, 2014 and “contempt of the order of the apex court.”
-The Supreme Court’s order clearly stated that the Mullaiperiyar dam is stable in all respects and that there is no need for a new dam.
+In a statement, the minister said the announcement in the Kerala Assembly by the Governor today on a proposal to build a new dam, is contrary to the judgment delivered by the Supreme Court on May 7, 2014 and ''contempt of the order of the apex court.''
+The Supreme Court's order clearly stated that the Mullaperiyar dam is stable in all respects and that there is no need for a new dam.
 It has also made it clear that the Kerala government cannot impose the new dam project on the Tamil Nadu government, Duraimurugan said, citing the 2014 order.

-Meanwhile, AIADMK coordinator and former chief minister O Panneerselvam condemned Kerala for the announcement and claimed the neghbouring state was emboldened due to the “DMK government’s soft approach.”
-He urged Chief Minister M K Stalin to take all legal and political steps to oppose Kerala and to ensure Tamil Nadu’s rights on Mullaiperiyar prevailed.
+Meanwhile, AIADMK coordinator and former chief minister O Panneerselvam condemned Kerala for the announcement and claimed the neighbouring state was emboldened due to the ''DMK government's soft approach.''
+He urged Chief Minister M K Stalin to take all legal and political steps to oppose Kerala and to ensure Tamil Nadu's rights on Mullaperiyar prevailed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)